spencersmitty/shelf/README.md

 ## about shelf

-**shelf** is a reimagined take on openemu — built exclusively for modern macs and apple silicon in an apple style.
+**shelf** is a magically simple retro gaming frontend for macOS - built for apple silicon.

 i’m still learning swift and figuring things out as i go, so this is a slow burn project.
 if you actually know what you’re doing and want to contribute, then **help is strongly welcomed.**